mustaphaibnel/mustaphaibnel/README.md

 - [📫 Contact & Links](#-contact--links)

 Welcome to my open portfolio.
 This repository documents my key technical projects — each in its own directory with structured README files, diagrams, and real-world implementation notes.

 ## 👋 Hello, I'm Mustapha Ibn Elfarchakh

 ### 🧠 Software Engineering Lead | DevOps Architect | Cloud Specialist

 I’m a multi-certified engineer and technical leader with 10+ years of experience delivering end-to-end digital solutions.
 My background spans cloud-native architecture, DevOps automation, mobile and full-stack development, and scalable infrastructure design.
 ---

+### 👨‍💻 About Me
+I'm an experienced **DevOps Engineer** and **Solutions Architect**, specializing in cloud-native solutions, microservices architecture, and CI/CD automation.
+I guide companies through digital transformation by building scalable, secure, and high-performance systems.
+I’m also dedicated to creating content, technical documentation, and streamlined processes for knowledge sharing.

+---